 Location

-The Costa Blanca is an enchanting region stretching from Denia in the north to San Pedro de Pinatar in the south.
-This extensive area is known for its breathtaking landscapes, picturesque villages, tourist-friendly towns, and beautiful beaches.
+The Costa Blanca is an enchanting region, stretching from Denia in the north to San Pedro de Pinatar in the south.
+This large area is characterized by breathtaking landscapes, picturesque villages, tourist towns and beautiful beaches.

-If you appreciate Spanish culture, culinary delights, and miles of expansive beaches along with numerous idyllic coves, the Costa Blanca is the place to be.
-Below is a breakdown of the various regions along the Costa Blanca.
+If you love the Spanish culture, culinary delights and miles of vast beaches and many idyllic coves, the Costa Blanca is the right place for you.
+Below is the breakdown of the different regions of the Costa Blanca.

-One of the most noticeable differences between the northern and southern Costa Blanca is the climate.
-The southern part enjoys a warm climate with flat coastal areas and excellent sandy beaches.
-The cities in the south are often built around these beaches, offering plenty of apartments near the sea.
+What is a strikingly big difference between the northern Costa Blanca and the southern Costa Blanca is the climate.
+The southern part has a warm climate with flat coastal areas and very good sandy beaches.
+The towns in the south are often built around the beaches and offer many apartments near the sea.

-As you move north, the terrain begins to change.
-Here, you’ll find mountains, green hills, and orange groves, with the landscape covered in greenery, reminiscent of Northern Europe.
-The beaches in this region are narrower but of high quality, often interspersed with cliffs, coves, and rocky shores.
-The towns in the north extend further inland, creating a different atmosphere compared to the south.
+As you head north, the terrain begins to change.
+Here you will find mountains, green hills, orange groves and the area is covered with greenery, reminding many visitors of northern Europe.
+The beaches in this area are not so wide, but of good quality.
+These are increasingly interspersed with cliffs, coves and rocky beaches.
+The cities in the north stretch more inland

 The north of the Costa Blanca:

-In the northern Costa Blanca, towns stretch further inland and are typically home to numerous villas perched on beautiful green hills.
-Places like Jávea, Moraira, Altea, and Calpe are renowned for their beauty, featuring traditional architecture and charming streets.
+In the north of the Costa Blanca the towns stretch further inland and usually have dozens of villas on the beautiful green hills.
+Places like Javea, Moraira, Altea and Calpe are known for their beauty, with traditional architecture and atmospheric streets.

-Driving north from Alicante, the first sight of Benidorm’s towering and surreal skyline often draws comparisons to the grandeur of Dubai.
-This is one reason why Benidorm has remained so popular for over 60 years—the bold and energetic local authorities maintain high quality and a vibrant atmosphere.
+When people drive north from Alicante and see the tall and surreal buildings of Benidorm shimmering for the first time, they often immediately compare it to the grandeur of Dubai.
+This is one reason why Benidorm has remained so popular for 60 years – the bold and energetic local authorities keep the quality high and the atmosphere vibrant.

-If you’re buying a property in the Alicante region for personal use, this is also a great choice.
-Alicante offers everything you need and is close to bars, restaurants, and shops.
+Are you buying a house in the Alicante area to stay there yourself?
+Then this is also interesting.
+In Alicante you will find everything you need and be close to bars, restaurants and stores.

 Southern Costa Blanca